go-kratos/kratos/README.md

 [optional footer(s)]
 ```

-The information should be submitted in the following format:
+The information should be commit in the following format:
 - fix: simply describe the problem that has been fixed
 - feat(log): simple describe of new features
 - deps(examples): simple describe the change of the dependency